15-Month-Old Not Talking: Should You Be Worried?

 • Excessive interest in specific objects or activities

-• Over-stimulation or unusual sensory responses
+• Overstimulation or unusual sensory responses

 If your child shows three or more of these early signs of autism, contact your pediatrician and request a diagnostic referral.